Thank you for your interest in Outdoorsy!

 PLEASE READ THIS SECTION CAREFULLY.
 IT CONTAINS A MANDATORY ARBITRATION PROVISION AND THEREFORE AFFECTS YOUR RIGHTS AND GOVERNS HOW CLAIMS YOU AND OUTDOORSY HAVE AGAINST EACH OTHER ARE RESOLVED.

-Should a dispute or claim arise between us, you and Outdoorsy agree to notify the other Party of the nature of the dispute or claim prior to initiating arbitration, and the Parties will attempt to negotiate an informal resolution to it first.
-We will contact you at the email address you have provided to us; you can contact us by email at email@example.com.
+Should a dispute, claim, or controversy arise between us, you and Outdoorsy agree to notify the other Party of the nature of the dispute or claim prior to initiating arbitration, and the Parties will attempt to negotiate an informal resolution to it first.
+We will contact you at the email address you have provided to us; you can contact us by email at firstname.lastname@example.org.
 Please provide your name, phone number, email, mailing address, and briefly describe both the nature of your dispute and the relief you would like from Outdoorsy.
-If the Parties are unable to resolve the claims described in the notice within 30 days after the notice is sent, then the Party desiring to pursue arbitration agrees to notify the other Party via email of such desire and intent to initiate an arbitration.
+If the Parties are unable to resolve the claims described in the notice within 30 days after the notice is sent, then the Parties are in Agreement to Arbitrate.
+The Party desiring to pursue arbitration agrees to notify the other Party via email of such desire and intent to initiate an arbitration.
 In order to initiate arbitration, a claim must be filed with either FairClaims (provided that FairClaims may require that a non-Outdoorsy party wishing to initiate the arbitration process do so via Outdoorsy) or the American Arbitration Association (“AAA”) as set forth below, pursuant to the FairClaims Rules or AAA’s Consumer Arbitration Rules, as appropriate.
 A form for initiating arbitration proceedings is available on the FairClaims website or AAA’s website.
 (AAA provides a Demand for Arbitration form.)
 Any settlement offer made by you or Outdoorsy shall not be disclosed to the arbitrator.
+For the purpose of this Agreement to Arbitrate, “disputes,” “claims,” and “controversies” shall have the broadest possible meaning that will be enforced and includes, any and all disputes and/or claims that arise out of or in any way relate to your relationship with Outdoorsy, including but not limited to: (1) your use of the Services, (2) the Agreement, these Terms and/or this Agreement to Arbitrate, including the interpretation, validity, enforceability, or scope of this Agreement to Arbitrate, (3) your use of, or access to the Services, and anything sold, offered, or purchased through the Services (such as booking, listing, or sharing a Vehicle or Stay), or (4) the Agreement to Arbitrate itself.
+Through this Agreement to Arbitrate, and subject to the below exceptions, the Parties intend to arbitrate all disputes or claims regardless of whether they are based in contract, statute, regulation, ordinance, tort (including, but not limited to, fraud, misrepresentation, fraudulent inducement, or negligence), or any other legal or equitable theory and regardless of whether they arose or accrued before the Parties entered into this Agreement to Arbitrate.

 The below Agreement to Arbitrate evidences a transaction involving interstate commerce and is therefore governed by the Federal Arbitration Act and the applicable procedural rules of FairClaims or AAA, as applicable (see “Arbitration procedures” below).
 To the extent state law is applicable to the Agreement to Arbitrate, the Parties agree that the substantive law of the state of Texas will apply, without regard to its conflict of law provisions.